[Ed. This story appeared in March/April 2019 issue Golf Journal magazine.]

-Mega and his older brother Alec would often rise in their native Bondsville, a small town just south and west of the Swift River Valley, and take the train up to Greenwich; or they’d hitch a ride via Belchertown on Route 21, the only paved road which ran north/south through the valley.
+Mega and his older brother Alec would often rise in Bondsville, their tiny home town just south and west of the Swift River Valley, and take the train up to Greenwich.
+Or they’d hitch a ride via Belchertown on Route 21, the only paved road that ran north/south through the watershed.
 “It was quite a place up there.
 A few of the holes I forget, but I remember everything else.
-Between 1st and 2nd there was a big stand of pine, sort of squared off.
+Between the 1st and 2nd there was a big stand of pine, sort of squared off.
 There were more woodlands guarding the 3rd, on the right.
 That’s where I found all my golf balls, you know.
 Now that was a nice hole, a great dogleg par-5.

 “The greens were what always impressed me,” Mega continues, gathering steam.
 “Tiny things.
 You had to be accurate!
 And boy were they in great shape.
 Beautiful.
 Imported!
 People were always bragging about how they were imported.
 In fact, before they flooded the place, someone came in, picked up those greens and took them away! … I just caddied up there but my brother, he was a good golfer.
 He played Dugmar quite a bit.
 So did another good player, Whitey Wisnewski, who was almost like a pro.
 He used to play with [Henry] Bontempo here in Springfield.
 He played the best around.
 Good golfers played up at Dugmar.
 I still remember.”

 The 1928 opening of Dugmar’s 9-hole course fulfilled the “Phase I” vision of its founders.
-This was now a fully fledged country club, complete with golf course, clubhouse (featuring several guest rooms) and lively social calendar — because lest we forget, this was the decade of Prohibition.
+This was now a fully fledged country club, complete with a golf course, a clubhouse featuring several guest rooms and a lively social calendar — because, lest we forget, this was the decade of Prohibition.

 “It was a wild place,” Mega concurs.
 “To be served drinks, well, you had to know the right people.
 There was a lot of drinking.
 Those guys were really something; they knew what they were doing.”